-- Make sure in the ODIN interface the ID: COM box will be collared in yellow color together with a Port number.
+- Make sure in the ODIN interface the ID: COM box is colored in yellow color together with a Port number.
 That’s confirm you the device is added successfully.

-- Firstly, select and click the PDA checkbox from the ODIN, browse and click the file which is named ‘.tar.md5′. this file is required.
+- First, select and click the PDA checkbox from the ODIN, browse and click the file which is named ‘.tar.md5’. this file is required.

-- Secondly, select and click the Phone checkbox from the ODIN , browse and select the file that contain ‘modem’ in its name.
+- Second, select and click the Phone checkbox from the ODIN , browse and select the file that contains ‘modem’ in its name.
 If this file isn’t there, you can ignore this step.